 The Ballad of the Porsche 911 SC

 I started with the fundamentals: battery voltage, fuses, the form of solenoids, and switches required to coax an old engine to lifestyle.
 None of it worked.
 And worse, dark, heavy clouds started crowding our horizon.
-Spring’s a fun time inside the mountains.
+Spring is a fun time inside the mountains.
 The county pulses with inexperienced existence, tiny leaves brilliant against the stupid Browns of fading wintry weather.
-Everything is fed by close-to-each-day thunderstorms, booming things that paintings their manner up and down the ridges.
+Everything is fed by close-to-each-day thunderstorms, booming things that paint their manner up and down the ridges.
 The radar wasn’t typed.
 We have been in for a drenching.

 In a week, I’d have the 911 jogging once more.
 The starter terminals were corroded, and correcting the trouble became as easy as some time with a brass brush and a chunk of cleaner.
 There’s a sweetness to an easy victory after an extended and irritating stack of defeats, and hearing that vintage flat-six stutter to life changed into all I needed out of the arena at that second—the gentle symphony of inner combustion.